 Finding Yourself Again as a Mom While Raising Toddlers

 My name is Omah.
-I’m a young mother in my thirties, trying to balance a career with two toddlers and a newborn — and for a long time, I felt like I was barely holding on.
+I’m a young mother, trying to balance a career with two toddlers and a newborn and for a long time, I felt like I was barely holding on.

 There were days I thought I had lost my edge.
 Days I wondered if I would ever feel confident in my career again.